-Tax losses may be carried forward for up to 5 taxable periods.
+The tax base may be reduced by tax losses carried forward within five subsequent taxable periods.
 From 2020, tax losses may be carried back for 2 taxable periods.
 The maximum amount that may be carried back from one taxable period is limited to CZK 30 million (approx. EUR 1.2 million).
 Tax consolidation is not possible.